bmuschko/gradle-clover-plugin/README.md

 * `html`: Generates HTML report (defaults to `false`).
 * `pdf`: Generates PDF report (defaults to `false`).
 * `filter`: A comma or space separated list of contexts to exclude when generating coverage reports.
-See [Using Coverage Contexts](http://confluence.atlassian.com/display/CLOVER/Using+Coverage+Contexts).
+See [Using Coverage Contexts](http://openclover.org/doc/manual/latest/ant--using-coverage-contexts.html).
 By default no filter is applied.
 * `testResultsDir`: Specifies the location of the JUnit4 test results XML report.
 This is necessary when the test use the new JUnit4 @Rule mechanism to declare expected exceptions.
 Clover fails to detect coverage for methods when this mechanism is used.
 This solution uses a feature of Clover that takes the coverage information directly from the JUnit XML report.
 * `testResultsInclude`: If testResultsDir is specified this must be an Ant file name pattern to select the correct XML files within the directory (defaults to TEST-*.xml).
+* `alwaysReport`: See OpenClover documentation for [clover-report current](http://openclover.org/doc/manual/latest/ant--clover-report.html#clover-report-Current)
+* `includeFailedTestCoverage`: See OpenClover documentation for [clover-report current](http://openclover.org/doc/manual/latest/ant--clover-report.html#clover-report-Current)
+* `numThreads`: See OpenClover documentation for [clover-report current](http://openclover.org/doc/manual/latest/ant--clover-report.html#clover-report-Current)
+* `timeout`:  See OpenClover documentation for [clover-report current](http://openclover.org/doc/manual/latest/ant--clover-report.html#clover-report-Current)

 Within `report` closure you can define a closure named `columns` to enable selection of columns for the report output.
-This feature implements support for the columns defined in Clover documentation [Clover ReportComumns Nested Element](https://confluence.atlassian.com/clover/clover-report-71600095.html#clover-report-Columns).
+This feature implements support for the columns defined in Clover documentation [Clover ReportComumns Nested Element](http://openclover.org/doc/manual/latest/ant--columns-element.html).
 Each line in the closure must begin with the name of the column to add followed by a Groovy map with the 4 optional attributes for the column.
 We support `format`, `min`, `max` and `scope`.
 The format and scope values are checked against the documented supported contents and will throw errors if unsupported values are used.
 We do not implement support for the `expression` column at this time, if you attempt to use it the plugin will throw an error:

 * `format`: Determines how the value is rendered.
 Depending on the column, this may be one of raw, bar, % or longbar.
 * `min`: Sets a minimum threshold on the value of the column.
 If the value is less than this it will be highlighted.